-½ cup Ground flax seeds (not soaked)
+½ cup ground flax seeds

-½ cup Orange juice
+½ cup orange juice

 1 clove garlic

-¼ cup Olive oil
+¼ cup olive oil

 2. Place mixture on a Teflex sheet on top of a mesh dehydrator screen about 1/8 inch thick and dehydrate at 105 F.

-1. In a bowl, combine the filling ingredients and let sit for at least 1/2 hour or until tortilla is done dehydrating.
+4. To start the filling, in a bowl, combine the filling ingredients and let sit for at least 1/2 hour or until tortilla is done dehydrating.

 7. Roll the tortilla up.
 You should have a long, thick, enchilada-looking roll.
 If you can, seal the “seam” with your fingers and a little water if necessary. (the ends will still be open, that’s fine.)

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2016 The Rawtarian.